 Magnolia & Ayurveda

 Magnolia Zuniga is a Clinical Ayurvedic Specialist and a student at the California College of Ayurveda where she is working on her doctorate.
-She works with clients by blending Ayurvedic nutritional therapies, daily routines, prescribed yoga, and breathing practices along with individualized herbal remedies and body therapies, to support clients in implementing and maintaining healthy, satisfying, and balanced lives.
+She creates individualized health programs blending Ayurvedic knowledge of diet and lifestyle, Ayurvedic therapies, prescribed yoga, and breathing practices along with individualized organic, botanical, and pharmaceutical-grade herbal remedies, to support clients in implementing and maintaining healthy, satisfying, and balanced lives.
 All of these practices come together for both the healing and prevention of disease.

 She found Ayurveda during a time of chronic illness.
 Western doctors offered immunocompromising drugs while TCM & homeopathic practitioners couldn’t identify & treat the source.
 Magnolia spent years searching for a treatment protocol that was systematic and thorough.
 She found that through Ayurveda in 2001 and has been practicing.